johnvalen1/Bayesian-Learning-and-Optimization-Master-Thesis/README.md

 Goal:  Applying methods like variational inference which are meant to provide tractable alternatives to MacKay and Neal’s original MCMC (for ex.) suggestions.

 *Exp.
 2: Practical uncertainty modeling in medical imaging*\
 Goal:  A common problem in medical imaging, imbalanced datasets create scenarios in which a learner (such as a CNN) is overwhelmed with one class, typically the so-called *control*.
 As such, its performance at test-time is greatly affected by the scarcity of pathology images, the *treatment*.
-The goal is to use a pneumonia chest x-ray imaging dataset and define ‘imbalance schemes’ governed by a parameter $p$ which denotes the prevalence of the treatment to the control, and observe the effect of such imbalances on the model’s typical metrics like accuracy and f1-score (more appropriate in medical imaging) alongside uncertainty measures as suggested by Gal and Ghahramani (2016).
+The goal is to use a pneumonia chest x-ray imaging dataset and define ‘imbalance schemes’ governed by a parameter *p* which denotes the prevalence of the treatment to the control, and observe the effect of such imbalances on the model’s typical metrics like accuracy and f1-score (more appropriate in medical imaging) alongside uncertainty measures as suggested by Gal and Ghahramani (2016).

 **Chapter “Bayesian optimization”**: